diletta-ci/diletta-ci/README.md

 ## More about me and contact
 You can read more about my experience on my personal website [diletta.dev](http://diletta.dev) or in [linkedIn](https://www.linkedin.com/in/diletta-ci/).

-✍️ You'll also find some blog articles related to things I learned on my way to Engineering Management and books I read.
+:writing_hand: You'll also find some blog articles related to things I learned on my way to Engineering Management and books I read.